cortexproject/cortex/docs/arguments.md

   The maximum duration of a timeseries chunk in memory.
 If a timeseries runs for longer than this the current chunk will be flushed to the store and a new chunk created. (default 12h)

+- `-ingester.max-chunk-idle`

+  If a series doesn't receive a sample for this duration, it is flushed and removed from memory.

+- `-ingester.max-stale-chunk-idle`

+  If a series receives a [staleness marker](https://www.robustperception.io/staleness-and-promql), then we wait for this duration to get another sample before we close and flush this series, removing it from memory.
+You want it to be atleast 2x the scrape interval as you don't want a single failed scrape to cause a chunk flush.

 - `-ingester.chunk-age-jitter`

   To reduce load on the database exactly 12 hours after starting, the age limit is reduced by a varying amount up to this. (default 20m)